 When on the platform please observe all text instructions presented on the overhead destination display.
 More recent electronic display units also provide information on actual departure times, timetable changes and service disruption.
 On-board Infoscreen television is installed in U-Bahn railcars; please check the screen for details on any timetable changes or service disruption and the next station at which the train will halt.
 Electronic display in all more-recent S-Bahn railcars inform you in advance of each station at which the train will halt.

 Personal safety and security

 Ferry services operate around the Port of Hamburg and along the River Elbe.
-Many of these ferries enable access by wheelchair users.
-More- recently commissioned vessels also include disability-friendly toilet facilities.
+Only modern Type 2000 ships will run on the regular services 64 and 72 at weekends.
+These ships have a disabled-accessible WC.
 Almost all services on Line 62 (between St. Pauli Landungsbrücken and Finkenwerder) are provided by modern, barrier-free vessels.
 We regret that it is not possible to transport wheelchairs on the service between Cranz and Blankenese as the piers at Cranz and Neuenfelde can only be accessed via stairs.

 Information on barrier-free HADAG ferry services:

 HADAG Seetouristik und Fährdienst AG